foxyseta/tree-sitter-prolog/README.md

 ### Parsers

 Parser sources for a Prolog extension `xxx` are located at `grammars/xxx/src/`.
-If you are not using the `build*` pnpm scripts and are manually invoking the `tree-sitter generate` command instead, make sure your current directory is `grammars/xxx/`.
+If you are not using the `generate` pnpm script and are manually invoking the `tree-sitter generate` command instead, make sure your current directory is `grammars/xxx/`.